Taiki130/ecsexec/README.md

 # ecsexec
 `ecsexec` is a tool designed to access a shell session within a container running in an ECS task.

+## Prerequisites
+Before using ecsexec, ensure that you have the following prerequisites installed on your local machine:

+1. **AWS CLI**: The AWS Command Line Interface (CLI) is required for managing AWS resources from the command line.
+Installation instructions for the AWS CLI can be found in the AWS documentation: [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

+2. **AWS Systems Manager Session Manager Plugin** (`session-manager-plugin`):
+Installation instructions for session-manager-plugin can be found in the AWS documentation: [Session Manager Plugin Installation](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).

 ## Installation
 You can install this tool by running the following command: